kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/02-meth-pub-sub/04-more-insecure.md

 export default Link;
 ```

-## Step One Completed
-Create simple component and render it to the screen - Done!
+**Step One Completed!**

-## Step Two
+## Step Two - Render Collection to Screen
 How can we **render** the array of all the `links` Collection in our database onto the screen

+### Using React Router makes how we do this change
 * Inside `client/main.js` we are not directly rendering a specific Component that we pass in to `ReactDOM.render()`
-* There we were passing in our `router` and because of that we can't use `Tracker.autorun()` function to rerender the Application because what we were doing was when we were on a specific route
+* There we were passing in our `router` and because of that we can't use `Tracker.autorun()` function to re-render the Application
+    - Why?
+    - Because what we were doing was when we were on a specific route

 We need to figure out how the `LinksList` Component can call `Tracker.autorun()`, getting the information it needs and having that information updated live to the screen